Bye 2020, Hi 2021!!

 Interviewing Wes Anderson

 In “Moonrise Kingdom” (2012), pre-teen Suzy and Sam, run away together from their respective homes, on their fictional island of New Penzance.
-To create this book, I gathered three interviews of director Wes Anderson, and integrated different graphic elements of the film, from the Gingham cloth to the typeface created for the poster, or the watermark from Suzy’s stationery, in order to create a unique editorial design that captures the movie’s 1960s feel that Anderson characterizes as the “Memory of a Fantasy”.
+To create this book, I gathered three interviews of director Wes Anderson, and integrated different graphic elements of the film: from the Gingham cloth to the typeface created for the poster, or the watermark from Suzy’s stationery, I created a unique editorial book that captures the movie’s 1960s feel that Anderson characterizes as the “Memory of a Fantasy”.

 Académie de Billard Clichy-Montmartre